achertovsky/phptools/README.md

 - `-m` will check files that is modified/added according to `git`
 - `-p test.php` will check provided file only

+### phpcpd
+phar placed in lib code is [box](https://github.com/box-project/box)'ed from [latest phpcpd main branch code](https://github.com/sebastianbergmann/phpcpd) and do not belong to lib author

 # Tools config
 You can create your own
 ## config file for phpcs